 To see full HTML List Tags click here.

 Most of the tags can have attributes.
-Attributes are additional values that configure the elements or adjust their behavior in various ways.
+Attributes are additional values that configure the elements or adjust their behaviour in various ways.

 Example.
 I added to our HTML document three possible values of align attribute: left, center and right.